-Explore Shetland's south mainland with its wide bays and sweeping, sandy beaches.
+Explore Shetland's south mainland with its gently rolling hills, wide bays and sweeping, sandy beaches.
 Take a trip to Jarlshof and explore 5,000 years of human history, or simply take a moment to enjoy the UKs largest active shell-sand tombolo at St Ninian's Isle.
 Feeling cold?
 Warm up beside the cosy peat fire at the Crofthouse Museum.

 Organised trips to the South Mainland include a trip to St Ninian's Isle and Jarlshof.

 Journey to the central and west of Shetland, flanked by the North Atlantic and take a moment to enjoy the stunning seascapes.
 Visit the island's former capital, Scalloway.
 Now a bustling village there's a fantastic museum to explore with displays on the Shetland Bus. or step inside the Scalloway Castle, completed in 1600 by Earl Patrick Stewart.